aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/a-paraliturgical-mah-tovu-in-french-by-arnaud-aron-and-jonas-ennery-1848-translated-to-english-by-hesther-rothschild-1855.html.md

 <body>
 Title: מה טבו | A Paraliturgical Mah Tovu in French by R' Arnaud Aron and Jonas Ennery (1848), translated to English by Hester Rothschild (1855)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=15841">http://opensiddur.org/?p=15841</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=15841">http://opensiddur.org/?p=15841</a>
 <p />
 <hr />